 Please note that Jessica is a single woman and is paying for her expenses on her own.
 These costs would be different if you are moving to Sayulita with children, family, or a partner.

-- Coffee: US$3 per day
+• Coffee: $3 per day

-- Eating out: from US$15
+• Eating out: from $15

-- Street food: US$2
+• Street food: $2

-Assuming that Jessica makes US$30,000 per month in her job, she has a lot of opportunities to save by choosing to live in a studio in Sayulita by the beach which, for her, is a very comfortable setting.
+Assuming that Jessica makes $30,000 per month in her job, she has a lot of opportunities to save by choosing to live in a studio in Sayulita by the beach which, for her, is a very comfortable setting.

-Jessica’s lifestyle is truly something that we should all look up to.
+Jessicaโ€™s lifestyle is truly something that we should all look up to.
 During our interview with her, she told us that she had planned to make Sayulita her base whilst still attending to her airline work in the US.

 She normally gets her work schedule a month in advance so if she has to do one week of flying, she will have another week of doing nothing in Sayulita.
 Yep, you heard that right.